 Regarding the logical relations that obtain among judgments of the various sorts that 'count' as judgments of distributive justice a number of issues can be identified.
-Some clarify Rawls's view of the domain of justice, others clarify Cohen's critique of Rawls. (a) One central issue is the relationship between judgments about institutional rules and judgments about individual conduct. (b) A second, more sharply relevant for Cohen than for Rawls, is the relationship between judgments about the justice of people's everyday "personal choices" (especially those Cohen identifies as being made "within" the rules of the basic structure, where these are choices he regards - unlike Rawls -as governed by principles of distributive justice) and judgments about the states of affairs that result from these choices. (c) A third is the relationship in which judgments about the states of affairs that eventuate from the workings of institutions.
+Some clarify Rawls's view of the domain of justice, others clarify Cohen's critique of Rawls. (a) One central issue is the relationship between judgments about institutional rules and judgments about individual conduct. (b) A second, more sharply relevant for Cohen than for Rawls, is the relationship between judgments about the justice of people's everyday "personal choices" (especially those Cohen identifies as being made "within" the rules of the basic structure, where these are choices he regards - unlike Rawls -as governed by principles of distributive justice) and judgments about the states of affairs that result from these choices. (c) A third is the relationship in which judgments about the justice of institutions (and institutional rules) stand to judgments about the states of affairs that eventuate from the workings of institutions.